gkulin/azd-template-artifacts/README.md

 ### Region Availability

 This template uses [MODEL 1] and [MODEL 2] which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
-  * We recommend using [SUGGESTED REGION]
+  * We recommend using [SUGGESTED REGION].

 ### Costs